PennController/penncontroller.github.io/core-concepts/4_pcibex-farm.md

 Actions are located on the right side of your script editor and they have following functions:

 + **Results**: To preview your results file
-+ **Share**: To share either demonstration link or data-collection link to other users and participants
++ **Share**: Your projects come with a demonstration link so you can share them with people, whether it be to get feedback or help with troubleshooting, or to let readers of your publications take your experiment and easily replicate your study.<br>
+Once you are ready to collect data, give the data-collection link to your participants: the results will be saved separately.
 + **Download**: To download project to your device
 + **Git sync**: To import existing git repository to your project
 + **Settings**: To add a description to your experiment and to change whether the project can be cloned or not